violenil/ArtistPrediction/README.md

   - the 'micro_f_score' or 'macro_f_score' consists of list of scores, where each score corresponds to scores per epoch.

 #### Plots
 The plots are generated using matplotlib. no_of_epochs are plotted on the x-axis and f-scores are on the y-axis.
+To plot performance of all models in one graph we consider seaborn.

 Apart from these while executing the run.py, the f-score per epoch is also visible in the terminal.